Aselisewine/starter-hugo-academic/content/post/data-mining-assignment-1/index.md

 1. 2 simple 2-convolutional layer classifiers with different filter sizes
 2. 3 3-convolutional layer classifiers with different numbers of fully connected layers and filter sizes.
-   The input shape for each classifier in this section is 32X32X3, and the ReLu activation was used in the input layer for each classifier.
-For all classifiers in this category, the "Adam" optimizer and the sparse categorical crossentropy loss were also used.
-"Softmax" was used as activation in the output layer.
-Epochs for all classifiers was set at 10.
+   The input shape for each classifier in this section is 32X32X3, and the ReLu activation is used in the input layer for each classifier.
+For all classifiers in this category, the "Adam" optimizer and the sparse categorical cross-entropy loss are used.
+"Softmax" is used as activation in the output layer.
+Epochs for all classifiers is set at 10.

 2.1 Train a 2-layer CNN Model